 You are also given the opportunity to consult with an Ayurveda doctor and they will prescribe a treatment to help with any specific issues you are dealing with: for example, I had been suffering from a bad case of bronchitis for weeks and weeks, and to help soothe the ailment my masseuse used an Ayurvedic oil and focused mainly on my chest area and upper back to target the lungs.

 6. Children’s facilities

-If you’re traveling with children, you are given a warm welcome at the resort so you can enjoy your time together as a family.
-There is a kids club with plenty of activities to keep your children engaged, a drone flying area, outdoor water park complete with water slides (to be fair this is great for adults too), childrens’ pool and childcare facilities.
+If you’re traveling with children to Sri Lanka, you are given a warm welcome at the resort so you can enjoy your time together as a family.
+There is an indoor (air-conditioned!) kids club at Shangri-La’s Hambantota Resort & Spa with a soft play area, slides, ball pit, as well as plenty of activities to keep your children engaged; a drone flying area; outdoor water park complete with water slides (to be fair this is great for adults too); kid’s pool and childcare facilities.